ykwei7/Track-O/docs/UserGuide.md

 ![gui_layout.png](gui_layout.png)

 The GUI of Track-O is divided mainly into 4 sections:
-- `Menu Bar`: Navigation buttons that you can click to exit Track-O or open up a window containing a link to this User Guide.
+- `Menu Bar`: Navigation buttons that you can click to exit Track-O or open up a `help` window containing a link to this User Guide.
 - `Tutee list`: A scrollable panel that shows a numbered list of your tutees.
   - The index number of the tutee list is the number that is assigned to each tutee in the numbered list.
 - `Command box`: A text box where you can type in commands and hit `enter` to execute them.